 3. Protect the ability of library employees to conduct library business without interference.

 4. Ensure the use of the buildings, materials, and services by the greatest number of individuals.

 5. Preserve those materials and facilities from harm.

 The Board of Trustees of the Wayne County Public Library hereby adopts the following policy for the safety, comfort, and protection of the staff and of all individuals using library facilities.

 Depending on the severity of the misbehavior, individuals who have been asked to leave the building and property may be barred from returning to the library for a specified period of time.
-Individuals who have been barred may be asked to talk to the director or a person designated by the director before being readmitted.
+Guidelines regarding the length of a suspension for various offenses will be consulted to determine how long a person will be barred from library use.
+Individuals who have been barred may be asked to talk to the Director or a person designated by the Director before being readmitted.
 Juveniles may be asked to bring a parent or guardian to such a conference.

-Any library patron who has been banned from using library facilities may appeal his or her suspension of privileges by submitting a written petition to the director within thirty days of notification of the suspension.
+Any library patron who has been banned from using library facilities may appeal the suspension of privileges by submitting a written petition to the Director within thirty days of notification of the suspension.
 The petition should state why the person’s library privileges should not be suspended.
-Upon receipt of such a petition, the director shall schedule a hearing before the board of trustees at which the suspended person shall appear.
+Upon receipt of such a petition, the Director shall schedule a hearing before the board of trustees at which the suspended person shall appear.
 Information from incident reports by staff and statements of other witnesses, if any, will be taken into consideration.
 Failure to appear will be interpreted as a withdrawing of the appeal.
 At the conclusion of the hearing, the decision to suspend library privileges may be affirmed, modified, or cancelled.

 Rules for Public Behavior on Library Property